-Third, in the event that confidence in fiscal sustainability in the medium to long term declines, the economy may deviate downward from the baseline scenario through increasing concerns regarding the future and the rises in long-term interest rates associated with them.
+Fourth, in the event that confidence in fiscal sustainability in the medium to long term declines, the economy may deviate downward from the baseline scenario through increasing concerns regarding the future and the rises in long-term interest rates associated with them.
 On the other hand, there is also a possibility that the economy will deviate upward from the baseline scenario if confidence in the path toward fiscal consolidation strengthens and concerns regarding the future are alleviated.

-B. Upside and Downside Risks to Prices
+B. Risks to Prices

 Other than risks to economic activity, the specific factors that could exert upside and downside risks to prices are as follows.
 The first factor is developments in firms' and households' medium- to long-term inflation expectations.
-Although inflation expectations are likely to follow an increasing trend, there is a risk that a rise in inflation expectations will lag further behind if it takes time for firms' stance to shift toward raising wages and prices and inflation consequently remains relatively sluggish.
+Although inflation expectations are likely to follow an increasing trend, there is a risk that a rise in such expectations will lag behind if it takes time for firms' stance to shift toward raising wages and prices and inflation consequently remains relatively sluggish.

 The second factor is the fact that there are items for which prices are not particularly responsive to the output gap.
-There is a particular concern about the continued dull responses of administered prices, some services prices, and housing rent, which might continue to constrain the acceleration of CPI inflation.
+There is concern about the continued dull responses of administered prices, some services prices, and housing rent, which may continue to constrain the acceleration of CPI inflation.
+In addition, with regard to goods and services that are difficult to differentiate, their prices may also constrain the acceleration of CPI inflation if competition among firms intensifies further, due mainly to changes in the distribution system and deregulation.